digst/cloud/design.md

 Paramount to establishment a GovCloud is the succesfull support of an intial large scale strategic project to proof that the architecture provides a solution to the identified problems.

-[DMI as external partner and consumer of platform] [DIGST as consumer to support experience in governance processes] [SIT as consumer of their own platform]
+[DMI as external partner and consumer of platform] [DIGST as consumer to support experience in governance processes] [SIT as consumer of their own platform, iunclude in summary]

 *DMI Data*
 [Describe data to be shared, volume and latency]

+[plus government minus (delvis flyver) beredskab, forsvar og andre meterological]

 [Describe the need for API keys]